 It is serious.
 We are interested in developing an ever-widening circle of scholarship in Marianist Studies and in high quality, publishable products.
 That takes time.
-We have designed the program with an expected time commitment of approximately 10 hours per month, including the virtual meetings, plus the week of in-person time at NACMS, typically scheduled in June.
-Those accepted into the program are expected to attend all virtual sessions and the week at NACMS.
+We have designed the program with an expected time commitment of approximately 10 hours per month, including the virtual meetings, plus the week of in-person time at NACMS in June 2021.

 I’m interested, but I’m not a scholar.
 Could I be a candidate for MSP 2.0?

 You do not need to be a scholar, but you do need to be willing to engage in serious study under the guidance of NACMS personnel.
-You should have a basic knowledge of things Marianist (e.g. the Marianist Founders, the Marianist charism).
-A basic knowledge of the year’s topic would be helpful but can be supplemented by the provided materials.
+You should have a basic knowledge of things Marianist (e.g. the Marianist Founders, the Marianist charism), but this basic knowledge can be supplemented by the provided materials.
 Primary requirements are a desire to learn and the ability to participate fully in the program.